geops/website/content/solution/webkarten-und-bahnhofplaene/index.en.md

 contactSubtitle: Do you want to provide your customers with an appealing map on the subject of mobility?
 Then contact us.
 We at geOps are happy to help you with the topics of web maps and data integration.
-If you have any questions about graphic design and print production, our ARGE partner [evoq](https://evoq.ch) is the right contact.
+If you have any questions about graphic design and print production, our ARGE partner <a href="https://evoq.ch" target="_blank">evoq</a> is the right contact.
 weight: 3
 tags:
   - iabp